-It might be wrong, but the voice of reason is soft, and my heart is so fucking loud.
+What can I say?
+The voice of reason is soft, and my heart is so fucking loud.

-And ‘yes. yes, I want it to stop.
+And, ‘Yes.
+Yes, I want it to stop.
 I want it so bad, my heart must be glowing in the dark.’

-The last few months really were pages flipped by the wind.
+The last few months have been pages turned by the wind.
 I hold no memories dear.
-I remember them like a single, immeasurably-long paragraph, with a single sentence running across it multiple times.
-It goes something like this: ‘The air is damp and the sky is pitch black, and I’ve been dreaming every night of warmth and a place to call home, and I’ve been waking up every morning with cold feet in other people’s houses.’
-Yet dark and wet as they might have been, the texture of my days felt softer than ever.
-My world was easy to mould.
+I remember them like a single, immeasurably long paragraph over which a single sentence runs several times.
+‘The air is damp and the sky is pitch black, and I’ve been dreaming every night of warmth and a place to call home, and I’ve been waking up every morning with cold feet in other people’s houses.’
+But dark and wet as they may have been, the texture of my days felt softer than ever.
+My world is easy to shape.
 People tugged at it and I let them.
-I should have known every road on my map by now; every shortcut and every detour.
-This year, I forgot what shape my country should have had.
-This was a map with my name for a capital, a map I let others draw because the capital was on the verge of collapse under thunderstorms and flash floods.
-I only tell the truth on here – so here I go: this year, I didn’t know how to rule.
-There, I said it.
-I had nothing of the magnificent beast of a girl I set out to be, with a fire within enflaming my mind to build myself an empire; none of that.
+There’s not much to protect.